Harper Lee's second book sparks eager anticipation

 Although written first, “Go Set a Watchman,” features Finch 20 years later as his adult daughter Scout returns to visit him in the fictional town of Maycomb, Alabama.

-Lee wrote “To Kill a Mockingbird” after her editor persuaded her to write a novel from the point of view of a young Scout.
+When Lee handed in the manuscript she was persuaded by her editor to write a novel from the point of view of a young Scout, which became “To Kill a Mockingbird.”

 News of the second book comes just months after the death of Lee’s sister Alice, a lawyer who represented her interests for decades.
-The timing has sparked questions about how much input Lee, who suffered a stroke in 2007 and has difficulty hearing and seeing, had in the decision to publish it.
+The timing has sparked questions about how much input Lee, who has difficulty hearing and seeing, had in the decision to publish it.

-“I have questions and concerns, and I am not alone in those, about her condition, her health,” author Marja Mills said in an interview.

-“She has said to people earlier that she wouldn’t go through all the publicity of publishing another book for all the money in the world.”
+“I have some concerns about statements that have been attributed to her,” author Marja Mills told the New York Times.

-When Mills wrote “The Mockingbird Next Door,” a memoir about her friendship with the sisters, Lee’s lawyer issued a statement saying it was not sanctioned.
-But Mills said she has a letter from Alice Lee saying the statement was issued without her knowledge and both sisters supported the book.
+When Mills published “The Mockingbird Next Door,” a memoir about her friendship with the sisters, Lee’s lawyer said it was not sanctioned.
+But Mills said she received letter from Alice Lee saying both sisters supported the book.

-Lee’s lawyer Tonya Carter, who negotiated the publishing deal, could not be reached for comment.
+Lee’s lawyer Tonya Carter, who negotiated the publishing deal, could not be reach for comment.
+(Editing by Eric Kelsey; Editing by Richard Chang)

-Wayne Flint, a historian in Alabama and a friend of Lee, said he had seen her recently and she was quite lucid but he knew nothing about the manuscript.

-“I don’t think anyone would have done this without Nelle’s full knowledge and consent,” he told the website AL.com, referring to Lee as she is known to friends.